By BMSND Staff

 San Diego, California

 Point Loma Nazarene University offers three options for prospective undergraduate nursing students: the Bachelor of Science in Nursing program, the RN to BSN program, and the LVN to BSN program.
-Graduate programs include a general Master of Science in Nursing as well as special concentrations in Adult/Gerontology, Family/Individual Health, Pediatrics, and Psychiatric Mental Health.
-The school is currently updating its technological resources to provide more realistic health care training and practice.
-For instance, The PLNU School of Nursing was recently awarded the Song-Brown Grant which will be used to purchase high fidelity, computer controlled simulation mannequins for the nursing skills lab.
+In addition to a DNP, graduate programs include a general Master of Science in Nursing with an option to specialize in business or education, plus Clinical Nurse Specialist tracks in Adult/Gerontology, Family/Individual Health, and Pediatrics.
+The PLNU School of Nursing was recently awarded the Song-Brown Grant which will be used to purchase high fidelity, computer controlled simulation mannequins for the nursing skills lab.

 #4 – Northwest Nazarene University

-NNU offers an on-campus Bachelor’s degree of nursing and an online RN to BSN as well as an online Master’s degree.
+NNU offers an on-campus Bachelor’s degree in nursing, plus online programs like an RN to BSN, MSN, and MSN Family Nurse Practitioner track.
 Thanks to a grant from Blue Cross of Idaho, the advanced nursing practice lab has recently been renovated to better serve the school’s students.
-Northwestern Nazarene has a Student Nurse Association comprised of a third of the student body.
-The club performed nearly 300 community service hours last year alone.
-Nursing students at NNU also serve the local community by partnering with the Canyon Area Immunization Coalition, one of the first and best local immunization coalitions in the state.
+Northwestern Nazarene is home to an engaged Student Nurse Association that benefits the local community through partnerships with the Canyon Area Immunization Coalition, the Nampa Family Justice Center, fun community events, and Operation Christmas Child.

 #3 – New Mexico State University